More states consider laws to punish parents if children fire unsecured guns

 Michigan Sen. Rosemary Bayer (D), who introduced a safe storage bill last spring, said she will resume pushing for its passage when the legislature reconvenes in January.

-A Post analysis found that such measures can have a profound impact, since more than half of the country’s school shootings since 1999 could have been prevented if the children who killed their classmates did not have access to firearms.
+A Post analysis found that such measures could have a profound impact, since more than half of the country’s school shootings since 1999 could have been prevented if the children who killed their classmates did not have access to firearms.
 And an academic study found that the number of gun-related accidental deaths and suicides among children and teenagers would drop by as much as a third.

-One reason for the dramatic drop is that in gun-owning households with children, about two in ten gun owners store at least one firearm in the least safe manner — loaded and unlocked.
+One reason for the dramatic drop is that in gun-owning households with children, about 2 in 10 gun owners store at least one firearm in the least safe manner — loaded and unlocked.
 That would represent 5 million minors living in a house with an unsecured gun.

 Bayer said her fellow lawmakers may now agree with her belief that a safe storage law is needed in Michigan due to student deaths and the resulting community trauma that has followed the Oxford High School shooting.

 “This common sense law may have prevented this shooting,” Bayer said.
-“We have met resistance on gun measures in the past but we must take action this time.
+“We have met resistance on gun measures in the past, but we must take action this time.
 It’s time we come together and implement real solutions.”

 Herndon, the New Mexico legislator, said she has faced similar difficulties and is frustrated that it may take a fatal school shooting in her state and now in Michigan to secure interest in the measure.

 “I’ve tried two different times to get similar bills passed, but neither time was it after a tragic incident, not like it is this time, just months after a death at a local school,” Herndon said.
-“It’s sad but I do think that will make a difference, as well as the shooting at the Michigan school.”
+“It’s sad, but I do think that will make a difference, as well as the shooting at the Michigan school.”

-The National Rifle Association did not response to a request for comment about the bills.
-Although the group instructs its members on ways to safety store firearms, the NRA has routinely lobbied against proposed child access prevention laws, saying they make lawfully-owned guns “legally useless.”
+The National Rifle Association did not respond to a request for comment about the bills.
+Although the group instructs its members on ways to safely store firearms, the NRA has routinely lobbied against proposed child access prevention laws, saying they make lawfully-owned guns “legally useless.”
 Despite the organization’s claim, online retailers sell dozens of reasonably priced pistol safes that can be accessed in seconds by gun owners who want to quickly reach their firearms in case of an emergency.

 Still, dozens of states have passed the measure, often with bipartisan support.
 Unlike other gun control measures, safe storage laws don’t restrict the number or type of firearms a person may own.
-And, the bills focus explicitly on ways to keep children safe.
+And the bills focus explicitly on ways to keep children safe.

-Although Congress passed a law in 2005 that requires gun manufacturers and dealers to include a secure gun storage or safety device in every sale or transfer of a handgun, federal law does not require that gun owners use those devices, according to Giffords Law Center to Prevent Gun Violence, an organization founded by former congresswoman Gabrielle Giffords (D-Ariz.) that advocates for tighter gun regulation.
+Although Congress passed a law in 2005 that requires gun manufacturers and dealers to include a secure gun storage or safety device in each sale or transfer of a handgun, federal law does not require that gun owners use those devices, according to Giffords Law Center to Prevent Gun Violence, an organization founded by former congresswoman Gabrielle Giffords (D-Ariz.) that advocates for tighter gun regulations.

 That is why some state legislatures have stepped in to make safe storage a legal requirement, and gun safety groups say the need for them has never been greater — particularly as it relates to school shootings that have spiked after schools reopened this year.